 Bull Inn which stood adjacent to the church.

-married Charlotte Goddard
+married his sister-in-law, Charlotte Goddard,

 had a public house in Mottram according to the 1845 tithe

 map, In 1853 when his daughter Elizabeth was baptised

 he gave his occupation as innkeeper and his residence

 as 'Woodhead in the township of Padfield.'
 This is confirmed